lwessely/node-identity/README.md

 import { requireSession, RequestWithIdentity } from "@lwtw/identity"

 app = express()
-app.use("/session-required/", requireSession()) // This will repsond with an error if the request includes no valid session token
+app.use("/session-required/", requireSession()) // This will respond with an error if the request includes no valid session token

 app.get("/session-required", (req: Request, res: Response) => {
   const { session } = req as RequestWithIdentity // Get the session from the request